ripaaf/chatglobal/README.md

 ### database

-the database itself you can see and download in [here](https://github.com/ripaaf/chatglobal/blob/main/globalchat.sql) you can import the database by using `mysql -u username -p globalchat < file.sql` then you all set!
+the database itself you can see and download in [here](https://github.com/ripaaf/chatglobal/blob/main/globalchat.sql) you can import the database by using `mysql -u username -p globalchat < globalchat.sql` then you all set!

 *for a quick run for the app you can type in the folder